 'I live not where I love' (Trad Arr).
 2006.
 Appears on 'Live at a distance'.
 Another live only recording of this frequently sung Maddy favourite.

-'Robbers' Medley.
-Cadgwith Anthem/Hark the Robbers/Jack Hall.
+'Robbers' Medley': Cadgwith Anthem/Hark the Robbers/Jack Hall.
 Sung live 2014-2015.
-Hark the Robbers was a new song to the band and whilst Jack Hall was on 'Tempted and Tried', the two different versions that featured in concerts, one sung by Rick and one later by Julian (2015) were quite different.
+Hark the Robbers was a new song to the band and whilst Jack Hall was on 'Tempted and Tried'.
+There two different versions of Jack Hall that featured in concerts, one sung by Rick and one later by Julian (2015) that was quite different.

 'Sovereign Prince' 2015 Autumn Tour.
-Original song by Maddy, first appeared on the solo album 'Changing Winds'
+Original song by Maddy, first appeared on her solo album 'Changing Winds'.

 'Deep in the Darkest Night' .
 2016.
 A Rick Kemp composition, sung A Capella in the Encore.
 Recorded by Maddy Prior and Rick Kemp on solo records.